-The game did not end with the collapse of the Soviet Union in December 1991.
+The game of cat and mouse did not end with the collapse of the Soviet Union however.
 Just months after the end of the Cold War, at 20:16 local time on 11 February 1992, a Los Angeles Class attack submarine USS Baton Rouge collided with K-276 ‘Kostroma’, a Russian SIERRA-I Class boat off Kildin Island .
 Both subs sustained moderate damage with the Baton Rouge suffering gashes in her bow, and Kostroma a dented sail.
 The Russian boat was repaired and back in service within months (and still is) while the older USN boat also continued in service for a couple of years before retirement.

 Kostroma (above) now sports a "1" kill mark on the sail.
 The item being removed from the sail is the escape pods which allows the crew to escape if the boat sinks.
 The later SIERRA-II boats had a longer sail with two escape pods.

 The SIERRA-I boats have also sported impressive teeth at various times:

 The two SIERRA-I units have recently left service despite planned upgrades, while both SIERRA-II units remain in active duty.

 The sail of the SIERRA-I was squat with hydrodynamic rounded lines: